 - Prep the oven and baking sheets.
 Preheat oven to 350°F with two racks spaced equally.
 Line two large baking sheets with parchment paper.

-- Cream the butter and sugar.
+- Make the dough.
 In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a handheld mixer, cream together the butter and sugar for 2-3 minutes or until well combined.
-Add the eggs yolks and vanilla extract and beat 1-2minutes more until lightened in color and fluffy.
+Add the egg yolks and vanilla extract and beat 1-2 minutes more until lightened in color and fluffy.
+In a small mixing bowl, combine the salt and flour.
+Add it to the butter-sugar mixture, one cup at a time.
+Mix on low after each addition and stir just until the flour is combined.
+Chill the dough for one hour.

 - Shape and fill the dough.
 Using cookie scoop or tablespoon, portion out the dough and roll into balls.
 Combine the extra granulated sugar and cinnamon for rolling in a pie plate or bowl.
 Roll them in the cinnamon sugar and place them onto the baking sheets one inch apart in all directions.
 Indent each ball of cookie dough using your thumb, or the handle of a large wooden spoon.
 Carefully place a small amount of apple butter into each cookie.